-When the City of Hoboken upgraded the traffic signals along Washington Street in 2018, I was honored to be a part of the Hoboken Historical Museum Signal project.
-As a token of appreciation for installing Hoboken’s oldest surviving signal (from Washington & 1st) in the museum, the museum staff gave us several pieces of retired equipment, including Hoboken’s second oldest surviving signal – the ca. 1947 Marbelite 4-way hanging “cluster” from Washington & 5th.
+When the City of Hoboken upgraded the traffic signals along Washington Street in 2018, I got to help out with the Hoboken Historical Museum Signal project.
+The museum staff gave us several pieces of retired Hoboken traffic equipment as a token of their appreciation, including the circa 1947 Marbelite “4-way cluster” signal from Washington & 5th Streets.

 The signal cluster spent an incredible 70+ years in service.
 As the photos above show, it was suspended from an aluminum truss mast after outliving its original steel guy-wire mast.
 It was one of the signals I took notice of whenever I was in Hoboken, and I was pretty psyched to be able to acquire get one of its four heads for my own collection.

 Long Islanders Randy Trezak and Mike Natale brought the equipment to the 3-Lite Guy signal workshop and carefully dismantled the two 4-way clusters (the yellow one is an Econolite from the 1960s-70s).
 Only when we had the 5th Street cluster in hand to inspect it did we realize it was branded Marbelite and not Horni.